MidnightRaven12/avondalecybersec/raspberrypi4binstructions/instructions.md

 Additionally, you might need to brute force the username.
 So, yeah...might take a literal hour.

 Step 3: Now, for Raspberry Pi 4b, you might also need a breadboard, some buttons, as well as (optionally) an [LCD 16x2 monitor](https://www.amazon.com/16x2-lcd-display/s?k=16x2+lcd+display), and a couple wires.
 You could find this in either Mr. Baker's room (or the next door room).
+You will also need to know about the [GPiO module](https://pypi.org/project/RPi.GPIO) in Python.
+There are also a few different videos that help on the

+Step 4: